bbeng89/ntbk/README.md

 # NTBK

-A simple terminal notebook application based loosely around the ideas of bullet journaling.
+A simple, opinionated terminal notebook based loosely around the ideas of bullet journaling.

 ## Why does this exist?